-Alongside its interdisciplinary emphasis, American Studies at Wesleyan stresses a comparative approach to the study of the United States.
+Alongside its interdisciplinary emphasis, American studies at Wesleyan stresses a comparative approach to the study of the United States.
 Such prominent features of U.S. cultural development as colonization, slavery, immigration, imperialism, capitalism, mass culture, gender and sexuality, race and ethnicity, political culture, the importance of modern social and political identities, and state development are juxtaposed to similar processes and phenomena in a variety of nations in the Americas.
-By studying cultural phenomena across national boundaries, American Studies majors develop a rich understanding of the complex histories that have resulted from the conflict and confluence of European, indigenous, African, and Asian cultures throughout the Western Hemisphere and the Pacific.
+By studying cultural phenomena across national boundaries, American studies majors develop a rich understanding of the complex histories that have resulted from the conflict and confluence of European, Indigenous, African, and Asian cultures throughout the Western Hemisphere and the Pacific.

-To major in American Studies, students should submit a major declaration request through their electronic portfolio and present a completed application to the administrative assistant at the Center for the Americas.
+To major in American studies, students should submit a major declaration request through their electronic portfolio and present a completed application to the administrative assistant at the Center for the Americas.
 The major application can be downloaded from the AMST website.
 The AMST chair will review applications and approve accepted applications through the electronic portfolio system.

 AMST200 and one junior colloquium are required of every major.
-The colonialism course situates American Studies in a hemispheric frame of reference and introduces a variety of theoretical and methodological approaches to an intercultural analysis of the Americas.
-Junior colloquia explore in-depth a range of theoretical perspectives utilized in American Studies, consider the history and changing shape of the multifaceted American Studies enterprise, and engage students in research and analysis.
+The colonialism course situates American studies in a hemispheric frame of reference and introduces a variety of theoretical and methodological approaches to an intercultural analysis of the Americas.
+Junior colloquia explore in-depth a range of theoretical perspectives utilized in American studies, consider the history and changing shape of the multifaceted American studies enterprise, and engage students in research and analysis.
 Students may take more than one junior colloquium and count the second one as an elective.

 In addition to junior core courses and the senior requirement, the major includes seven upper-level electives that focus on the cultures of the Americas.
 The heart of each major’s course of study consists of a cluster of four courses among those electives that forms an area of concentration.
 (These should be numbered AMST201 and above.)